yahoo/OneMobileSDK-releases-android/SDK CHANGELOG.md

 Unreleased
 ----------
+- Fixed mute unmute tracking to work for each ad video
 - Fixed infinite spinner for ad with StartTimeout
 - Implemented sending of AdEngineFlow skipped tracker for Vpaid
 - Implemented support for AdScriptLoaded event